lavalink-devs/Lavalink/IMPLEMENTATION.md

 See also: [AudioTrackEndReason.java](https://github.com/sedmelluq/lavaplayer/blob/master/main/src/main/java/com/sedmelluq/discord/lavaplayer/track/AudioTrackEndReason.java)

 ### Rest operations
-#### All rest operations should include the `Authorization` header with the identifier provided via websocket in the hello op
+#### All rest operations should include the `Authorization` header with the token provided via websocket in the hello op

 **Play a track** `/{guildId}/play`: